ilarioazzollini/ilarioazzollini.github.io/aboutme.md

 Then, I came back to Bologna for my PhD studies in Control Systems Engineering (2018-2021), that is part of the [IBES](https://phd.unibo.it/ibes/en/phd-programme) programme.
 I officially received the degree in June 2022.

 I got married in September 2021, while in November 2021 I started working as a _R&D Software Engineer_ at [SACMI](https://www.sacmi.it/en-us/).

-Hi!
-My name is Ilario Antonio Azzollini and I am currently working as a _R&D Software Engineer_ at the [SACMI Innovation Lab](https://www.sacmi.it/en-us/Corporate/Innovation/Sacmi-Innovation-Lab).
-In particular, I work in the automation and simulation software team.
-In line with my background studies, I mainly work on the development and testing of novel control algorithms.